Overview: Company Secretary in Singapore

 - Compulsory Form Filing With The Registrar – Within the timeframe indicated, the Office Secretary must file all required rates of return and documents with the Registrar.
-The Office Secretary is also responsible for filing reports and papers such as Annual Returns, report of issuance of shares, and notification of nomination or retirement of a member of the directorial board.
+The company secretary is also responsible for the company’s annual filing and papers such as Annual Returns, report of issuance of shares, and notification of nomination or retirement of a member of the directorial board.

 - Preparation Of Meeting Minutes – The Firm Secretary is responsible for preparing minutes of meetings, which are legal documents that the corporate must keep.
 These minutes are kept in the firm’s files.